ppy/osu-wiki/news/2022-08-11-beatmap-spotlights-season-7-summer-2022-reading-hell.md

 ![](/wiki/shared/news/2022-08-11-beatmap-spotlights-season-7-summer-2022-reading-hell/1506936.jpg)

-**[UNDEAD CORPORATION - Flowering Night Fever Guitar Inst-hen (Greenshell) [Inner Oni]](https://osu.ppy.sh/beatmapsets/1506936#taiko/3217017)**, mapped by [Grenshell](https://osu.ppy.sh/users/8693851)\
+**[UNDEAD CORPORATION - Flowering Night Fever Guitar Inst-hen [Inner Oni]](https://osu.ppy.sh/beatmapsets/1506936#taiko/3217017)**, mapped by [Greenshell](https://osu.ppy.sh/users/8693851)\
 *primarily suggested and described by [Axer](https://osu.ppy.sh/users/7299864)*

 osu!taiko is no stranger to UNDEAD CORPORATION, and neither is Greenshell to metal mapping!
 Arriving at the demand of the player's choice we have his rendition of Flowering Night Fever!
 Namely, his Inner Oni difficulty.

 The difficulty of the map is nothing to joke about mind you!
 Boasting a staggering 290BPM, stacked to the brim with 1/4 bursts, sprinkling a few 1/3 patterns during the solo, this is simply THE map to practice your speed limit on, or maybe just to tear what's left of your fingers away.
 One of the rare scenarios where up-and-coming players and well-seasoned players can meet, agreeing that inherently of rank this map is challenging nonetheless.